harshita-vajpayee/GRC_Risk_Assesment/README.md

 ## Testing
 Testing has been done by putting 5-7 dummy entries.

+## Assumptions
+Assumed no authentication and authorization is required for simplicity.

 ## Challenges Faced

  - Handled async API calls with useEffect while keeping consistent state for risk list and filtered data.